liferay/liferay-central-test-2/readme/7.0/BREAKING_CHANGES.markdown

 #### How should I update my code?

-If you are using this functionality, you should implements the interface `implements com.liferay.portlet.assetpublisher.util.AssetEntryQueryProcessor` and annotate the class with `@Component(service=AssetEntryQueryProcessor.class)`.
+If you are using this property to register Asset Entry Query Processors, they have to be registered in a different way.
+Your Asset Entery Query Processor should implements the interface
+`implements com.liferay.portlet.assetpublisher.util.AssetEntryQueryProcessor`
+and it should have the annotation `@Component(service=AssetEntryQueryProcessor.class)`.

 #### Why was this change made?